 CoC reviews proposals to create, revise, or terminate minor programs.

-A form for proposing a new undergraduate minor for faculty governance review is available at https://catalog-dev.mit.edu/programadmin/.
+A form for proposing a new undergraduate minor for faculty governance review is available through the MIT Program Management application (https://catalog-dev.mit.edu/programadmin/).

 11.1 General Information about Minor Programs